Flux can import rows from delimited text files, with each row being written as a JSON or XML document to MarkLogic.

 Reading compressed files

-Flux will automatically read files compressed with GZIP when they have a filename ending in .gz; you do not need to specify a compression option.
+Flux will automatically read files compressed with gzip when they have a filename ending in .gz; you do not need to specify a compression option.
 As noted in the “Advanced options” section below, you can use -Pcompression= to explicitly specify a compression algorithm if Flux is not able to read your compressed files automatically.

 Advanced options